Keihar/SmartHome/README.md

 4. Follow the on-screen instructions to complete the installation

 ## Usage
-To use the Voice-Controlled Smart Home Reasoner Services Android application, follow these steps:

 1. Open the application on your Android device
 2. Follow the on-screen instructions to set up the application (note: the application requires access to the microphone)
 3. Use the touch controls or vocal commands to operate your smart home

 ## Compatibility
-The Voice-Controlled Smart Home Reasoner Services Android application is compatible with Android devices running Android 8.0 and above.
+Android devices running Android 8.0 and above.

 ## Dependencies
-The Voice-Controlled Smart Home Reasoner Services Android application depends on the following libraries:

-- MQTT library for communication with the smart devices
+- <a href="https://github.com/eclipse/paho.mqtt.android"> PAHO MQTT Android </a>
-- SpeechRecognizer class for speech recognition
+- <a href="https://developer.android.com/reference/android/speech/SpeechRecognizer"> SpeechRecognizer </a>

 ## Development
-The Voice-Controlled Smart Home Reasoner Services Android application was developed using Java and the Android Studio IDE.
+SmartHome was developed using Java and the Android Studio IDE.
 To set up the development environment, you will need to install the following tools:

 - Android Studio
 - Android SDK